Nov 5, 2022

-Gemstones Episode 1.4, Continued: Dot drives Kelvin crazy, Keefe refuses sex, and Gideon and Scotty date.
-With bonus Daedalus dick
+Gemstones Episode 1.4, Continued: Dot drives Kelvin crazy, Keefe refuses the Satanists, and Gideon and Scotty date.

-Earlier in Episode 1.4, we learned that Keefe is gay, and Kelvin is afraid of sex, or maybe just the phallus.
+Earlier in Episode 1.4, we learned that Keefe is gay, and Kelvin is afraid of the relationship moving to the next level.
 Next we see a normalization of the Gideon-Scotty relationship.
-Instead of being terrorized by Scotty, Gideon seems to actually like and care about him.
+Instead of being terrorized by Scotty, Gideon seems to be in love with him.
 This suggests disagreements among the showrunners about where the characters should go, similar to seeing Kelvin and Keefe as good buddies in one episode and romantic partners in another.

 I'll let you buy me dinner: At the campground, Gideon gives Scotty the intel he learned from Martin: they receive an offering of over $1,000,000 on normal Sundays, but on big holidays, $3,000,000.
 It's counted and placed in the vault overnight Sunday.
 On Monday it's deposited into the bank.
 Wait -- is that all in cash?
 Don't people just throw a few bucks in the offering plate?
 If they're going to donate a lot of money, they'll write a check, or just have it deducted automatically from their bank account.